Empact/rspec-caching-test-plugin/README.markdown

 Note that `cache_action` and `cache_fragment` are the same thing, only `cache_action` turns your `action` argument into the right `name` using `fragment_cache_key`.
 [See the Rails docs for more info](http://api.rubyonrails.org/classes/ActionController/Caching/Fragments.html#M000259 "Module: ActionController::Caching::Fragments").

+## Installation

+  script/plugin install git@github.com:Empact/rspec-caching-test-plugin.git

+Then add the following to your spec_helper config block:

+  config.include AGW::CacheTest::Matchers

+and you should be good to go.

 ## Example

 Consider the following example specification: